-Pursuant to Article 34 of the Statute of the International School, at the meeting held on the 25 August 2020, the Executive Board of International School adopted the following:
+Pursuant to Article 34 of the Statute of the International School, at the meeting held on the 18 August 2025, the Founding Board of International School adopted the following:

 I Basic provisions